General Americana Catalog

 These are the finest quality original antique newspapers and magazines, that you might find elsewhere priced at much greater cost.
 It has always been my policy to present my catalog items at "wholesale to the public" prices.
 Therefore all catalog items and quoted prices are net, and are not subject to further discount, either for dealers or in consideration of quantity orders.
 It is our policy to price our items based on what we believe to be their fair market value.
 I do not set prices at absurdly inflated levels to take advantage of novices or "investors"; nor do employ the common ploy of starting with an unrealistically high price in order to "negotiate" a phony discount later.
 As over a third of our catalog orders are from dealers buying for resale, at our stated prices, we have every confidence that this policy maintains an ethical standard of integrity and fairness to all.

 Newspapers are full folio size unless described as quarto (abbreviated 4to) or octavo (8vo), which are respectively smaller in format.
 Most newspapers have been removed from bound volumes and may exhibit characteristic minor spine weakness or separation without significant paper loss.
-Most small format octavo magazines of 40 or more pages are disbound from annual volumes and lack wraps unless otherwise stated, as these were never preserved in the bound runs.
+Most small format octavo magazines of 40 or more pages are disbound from annual volumes and lack wraps unless otherwise stated, as these were very rarely preserved in the bound runs.
+Illustration plates are lacking unless described as present in the description, as most were framed by the original subscribers.
 Illustrations are provided of a number of items (more will be added), depicting as much of them as can be shown with my 8 1/2" x 11" scanner.
 To access the pictures, click on the highlighted link that follows the catalog listing.
 When done viewing, select the "Back" button in your browser to return to this page.

 Each catalog entry is briefly described for its general appearance, historical significance, and content.
 Every one contains hours of additional historic reading and insights into the world preserved on its pages, much more than I could find the space to describe here.